bitcoinerlab/discovery/README.md

 - **Data Derivation:** The library maintains a compact internal structure of information and provides methods to query and derive useful data from it.
 For example, Balances and UTXOs are computed on-the-fly from raw data, while advanced memoization techniques ensure efficiency.
 This compact data model allows the library to focus on retrieving and storing only transaction data, eliminating the need to download and keep balances or UTXOs in sync.

-- **Wallet Development Support:** The library understands account syntax, providing the next available addresses for change or external retrieval, simplifying the process of wallet development.

-## Important Notice

-**This library is currently under active development and is not yet recommended for production use.**

-**This package has a dependency on the GitHub package `@bitcoinerlab/explorer`, which is also under development and has not been published to npm yet**.
-You can use the script `npm run updateexplorer` to update it.

-Please understand that this setup is only temporary.
-Once development is completed, both the `@bitcoinerlab/explorer` and `@bitcoinerlab/discovery` packages will be published to npm simultaneously.
-At that point, you will be able to install both packages directly from npm.

 ## Usage

 To get started, follow the steps below: